 In my opinion, a three or four-day cruise is the perfect length of time for a first cruise.
 That way, you’ll have enough time on board to really figure out if cruising is for you, without the commitment of a longer cruise.
+It’s much less of a commitment so you aren’t taking as much of a risk with your vacation.
 Whether you are traveling on your first four-day cruise, or are an avid cruiser, proper packing for a cruise is essential.

 While there are some stores onboard cruise ships, their selection is often limited.
 In addition, they are only open when the ship is at sea, due to cruise port restrictions.
-So, it can be difficult to replace anything that you may have left home.
+So, it can be difficult to replace anything that you may have left at home – especially something that is very essential.

-In this post, we’ll give an overview of cruise essentials you’ll need for your four-day cruise.
+In this post, we’ll give an overview of the cruise essentials you’ll need for your four-day cruise.
 In addition, at the end of the post, we provide our packing lists for a cruise.
 These contain two lists – one is a master list and the other is an individual list per person.
+You’ll need one copy of the master list and then copies of the individual list for everyone besides the person packing the master items.

 Disclosure: I’ve been on some complimentary cruises and have paid for many of my own.
 This post contains affiliate links and a purchase through one of these links may result in a small commission paid to us at no additional cost to you.